KCTS 9 Management

 Prior to her appointment, April held the position of Vice President for Development at Seattle Preparatory School.
 She has also held leadership positions at Seattle University, College of Notre Dame, Jesuit School of Theology at Berkeley, and Eastside Catholic School, among others.
-April has developed and implemented numerous capital campaigns totally more than $80 million raised and has worked extensively with community leaders in each of her previous roles.
+April has developed and implemented numerous capital campaigns totaling more than $80 million raised and has worked extensively with community leaders in each of her previous roles.

 April is a native of Seattle and holds a Bachelor’s Degree in Public Administration from Seattle University.

 Carlos Espinoza, Vice President of Marketing and Communications

 Carlos joined KCTS 9 in March of 2014.
 He brings more than 15 years of expertise in digital marketing, television content development and communications.